mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 cover damage and expenses.
 If they do not, then Thu offers them the use of a Seeker (see page 114) while they investigate.

-Referee’s InformationReferee’s Information
+Referee's InformationReferee's Information
 The attacks are being aided by a faction within the miners who believe that Thu has tied them to an unfair contract.
-They intend to force a breach of contract so they can destroy Thu’s political standing.
-This faction is led by Thu’s estranged daughter, Saj dam-Thu.
+They intend to force a breach of contract so they can destroy Thu's political standing.
+This faction is led by Thu's estranged daughter, Saj dam-Thu.

 1. The attacks have been on the ships that carry the ore.
 The attackers should not have been able to damage the massive ore-ships, and in fact the damage came from bombs hidden in the ore.
-2. The attacks happen when the miner ships are refuelling at the system’s gas giant.
+2. The attacks happen when the miner ships are refuelling at the system's gas giant.
 The attacking vessels are lurking in the upper atmosphere.
-3. Thu is more interested in payments from the mainworld’s corporations than in his people.
+3. Thu is more interested in payments from the mainworld's corporations than in his people.
 The attacks have been protests, nothing more.
 The characters are on the wrong side.
-4. The attacks are nothing to do with the miners’ contract
+4. The attacks are nothing to do with the miners' contract
-    - there’s something hidden in the asteroid belt that someone wants to protect.
+    - there's something hidden in the asteroid belt that someone wants to protect.
 5. The attacks have been at ships working at asteroids.
 The characters will need to set a trap for the attackers.
-6. The rebel faction within the miners is in league with a foreign power that is manipulating events to use the Dar al’Khubat miners as a spy network.
+6. The rebel faction within the miners is in league with a foreign power that is manipulating events to use the Dar al'Khubat miners as a spy network.

 Raynal Galm, Merchant
 Required: Required: Broker, Streetwise
 Reward: Reward: Cr.
 10,000

-Players’ InformationPlayers’ Information
+Players' InformationPlayers' Information
 Mr. Galm has a number of unusual cargoes that he needs transported... discretely.
 None of these cargoes are illegal, per se, but they all require special handling and attention.
 Galm offers standard freight costs, plus a bonus to cover unusual expenses.
-Apply to Mr. Galm’s offi ce in the DownPort if you have a ship or are willing to personally escort these delicate cargos.
+Apply to Mr. Galm's offi ce in the DownPort if you have a ship or are willing to personally escort these delicate cargos.

 EENCOUNTERSNCOUNTERS ANDAND D DANGERSANGERS ENCOUNTERS AND DANGERS

-Referee’s InformationReferee’s Information
+Referee's InformationReferee's Information
 Galm is skirting the edge of legality by dealing in alien artefacts and hazardous creatures.
 The only reason his goods are not illegal is because the law has not caught up with them.
 He has contacts